-SO Lounge is free to all members 60 and over and includes computer access, Wi-Fi, light refreshments and comfortable seating.
-(Show your SO ribbon to access the lounge).
+The SO Lounge is free to all members 60 and over and includes computer access, Wi-Fi, light refreshments and comfortable seating.
+(Show your SO ribbon to access the lounge.)

 Oct.
 20 from 2:30 p.m. to 4 p.m.; reception until 5 p.m.

-Abstract: Course will cover how the brain stores and retrieves memories.
-The course will discuss how technology, digital media, and video games affect the brain.
+This course will cover how the brain stores and retrieves memories.
+The course will discuss how technology, digital media and video games affect the brain.
 When used in moderation, technology improves visual acuity, mental processing time and memory.
 On the other hand, if used excessively, may lead to behavioral dysfunction and health problems.
-Course will focus on improving brain health in the digital age.
+The course will focus on improving brain health in the digital age.

 Presenters: Andy Doan, MD, PhD, and Randall Wong, MD

 This course will offer an overview of how to blog, publish and share your ideas on the Internet.
 This instruction provides a hands-on, step-by-step construction of your Internet blog and how to publish articles to use the power of search engines to attract people to your practice, website, or business.

 - Oct.
 19 from 7:30-8:30 a.m. – (B130) Transitions in practice: slowing down and its implications, moderated by Paul N. Orloff, MD